 At the applicant's expense, the Planning Board may retain independent consultants as needed to advise the Board on any and all aspects of a specific project.
 Independent consultants may include but are not limited to registered professional engineers and environmental site monitors.

-The Planning Board shall establish fees, subject to approval of the Board of Selectmen, to cover expenses connected with application review, mailings and monitoring permit compliance.
+The Planning Board shall establish fees, subject to approval of the Select Board, to cover expenses connected with application review, mailings and monitoring permit compliance.
 The fees shall be sufficient to cover direct and indirect costs to the Town of processing and reviewing the application.
 Provided that a revolving fund for such purpose is established by the Town in accordance with the provisions of MGL c.
 44, § 53E 1/2, the Planning Board is also authorized to collect fees from the applicant in amounts sufficient to pay a registered professional engineer and such other professional consultants as the Planning Board requires to advise the Planning Board on any and all aspects of the project.
 The fees for such professional engineers and consultants shall be paid to the Town for deposit into the revolving fund.

 Before the start of land disturbance activity, the Planning Board may require the permittee to post acceptable security, to insure that the work will be completed in accordance with the permit.
 The form of the security shall be approved by the Planning Board and shall be in an amount deemed sufficient by the Planning Board.
 If the project is phased, the Planning Board may release part of the security as each phase is completed in compliance with the permit but may not be fully released until the Planning Board has issued a certificate of completion.

 The Planning Board or its designated agent shall enforce this bylaw, its regulations, orders, violation notices, and enforcement orders and may pursue all civil and criminal remedies for such violations.